Considering an apprenticeship as a post-18 option? You may find our article dedicated to degree apprenticeships more helpful.

 Top employers offering STEM apprenticeships

-• Engineering apprenticeship providers include Jaguar Land Rover, Airbus, and Network Rail
+• Engineering: Jaguar Land Rover, Airbus, Network Rail

-• Medicine apprenticeship providers include the NHS, private dental practices, local medical centres, and Boots
+• Medicine: NHS, private dental practices, local medical centres, Boots

 You also have the option to complete a wide variety of apprenticeships online, which not only expands your opportunities but also offers greater flexibility.